withastro/astro/packages/integrations/image/README.md

 The `<Picture />` component can be used to automatically build a `<picture>` with multiple sizes and formats.
 Check out [MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#art_direction) for a deep dive into responsive images and art direction.

-By default, the picture will include formats for `avif` and `webp` in addition to the image's original format.
+By default, the picture will include formats for `avif` and `webp`.
+For local images only, the image's original format will also be included.

 For remote images, an `aspectRatio` is required to ensure the correct `height` can be calculated at build time.